bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+GPT Crawler.
+Crawl a site to generate knowledge files to create your own custom GPT from a URL: https://github.com/BuilderIO/gpt-crawler

 Chaplin.
 A visual speech recognition (VSR) tool that reads your lips in real-time and types whatever you silently mouth.
 Runs fully locally: https://github.com/amanvirparhar/chaplin